bduroule/ft_ls-1/README.md

 The following options will be implemented.
 `-a` ✅Show hidden.
 `-c` ✅Sort by last status change time.
-`-d` ❌Directories are listed as plain files (not searched recursively).
+`-d` ✅Directories are listed as plain files (not searched recursively).
 `-f` ✅Output is not sorted.
 Forces `-a` on.
 `-g` ✅List in long format but omit owner.
 `-i` ✅Show serial number (inode number).